rothsa/otherpeoplesmodules/README.md

 Writing puppet to cover all the different parts of your system is a lot less time consuming if you use modules already available on the web to compliment what you build yourself.
 There are a number of ways to do this and keep track of which modules you are using and their updates, including git submodules, librarian-puppet, and r10k.
 This talk covers how to use those methods, how to adapt the modules you've included to your needs, and how to contribute back to the community.

 ## Outline
- * Introduction and outline presentation
+ * Introduction

  * Problem statement
+ * Presentation outline
  * What to consider when choosing a solution

  * Librarian-puppet, implementation and module manipulations